 Be aware, however, that metatarsal support pads are not cushions located under the balls of your feet.
 Instead, they are strategically placed pads, just behind the balls of your feet.
-Positioned here, metatarsal foot pads help to take some of the load off the balls of your feet.
-Many products sold as met pads are actually forefoot cushions.
-"Metatarsal cushions" may provide some pain relief, but will not address the underlying issue.
+For some, getting the right placement can be trial and error.

-There are forefoot cushioning pads made from stretchy gel materials that dissipate shock very well.
+There are also forefoot cushioning pads made from stretchy gel materials that dissipate shock very well.
 As noted above, these are forefoot cushions, not metatarsal support pads, and do not unload pressure on the balls of the foot.

 Once you've established that a metatarsal pad might be the solution to your foot pain, it's time to think about how you want to wear them.